fgiloux/camel-extra/components/camel-wmq/README.md

 The camel-wmq component can be installed directly in Karaf.

 To install into Karaf a IBM MQ Client must be installed on the server.
-The native IBM MQ client libaries must then be made available to the Karaf instance, followed lastly by some IBM OSGi jar files.
+The native IBM MQ client libraries must then be made available to the Karaf instance, followed lastly by some IBM OSGi jar files.

 Steps for installation on Karaf:
 * Install a IBM MQ Client or Server.
 This is dependent on platform, please refer to IBM MQ documentation for details.
 Linux documentation can be found here https://www.ibm.com/support/knowledgecenter/SSFKSJ_8.0.0/com.ibm.mq.ins.doc/q008640_.htm